9600dev/llmvm/README.md

 The underlying LLM programming model is as follows:

-Query -> Natural Language interleaved with \<code> blocks -> stop_token of \<code> -> Python environment execution of \<code> block -> replace \<code> block with the result \<code_result> of code execution -> ask the LLM to continue by passing the entire result in as an "Assistant" message which forces the LLM to continue a completion - natural language or code will continue to be written until the task is complete (repeat until stop_token='stop' or '\</complete>').
+Query -> Natural Language interleaved with \<helpers> blocks -> stop_token of \<helpers> -> Python environment execution of \<helpers> block -> replace \<helpers> block with the result \<helpers_result> of code execution -> ask the LLM to continue by passing the entire result in as an "Assistant" message which forces the LLM to continue a completion - natural language or code will continue to be written until the task is complete (repeat until stop_token='stop' or '\</complete>').

-The other 'nifty trick' here is that you give the LLM the ability to call itself within a \<code> block with a fresh "call stack" via the llm_call() API, allowing for arbitrary compute without forcing the LLM to interpret the previous conversational User/Assistant messages.
+The other 'nifty trick' here is that you give the LLM the ability to call itself within a \<helpers> block with a fresh "call stack" via the llm_call() API, allowing for arbitrary compute without forcing the LLM to interpret the previous conversational User/Assistant messages.

 ### Debugging Chromium Automation Issues